How To Use Massage Gun Attachments

 Can the same attachment be used for multiple body parts?

 Yes, you can use the same attachment for different body parts.
-However, beware of sensitive and body areas where the hard attachments may hurt you.
+However, beware of sensitive areas and body areas where hard attachments may hurt you.
 Use the ball or flat attachment for an overall massage.

 Are there any risks associated with using the wrong attachment?